Together-Java/TJ-Bot/Create-Discord-server-and-bot.md

 4. on the **Bot** tab
   4.1. click on **Add Bot**
   4.2. hit the **Yes, do it!** button
   4.3. you can now see your bots **Token**, you will need this when connecting the bot to a program later
+  4.4. enable the **Server Members Intent**
 5. on the **OAuth** tab
   5.1. select the `Bot` and `applications.commands` **Scope**s
   5.2. select the desired **Bot permissions**, e.g. `Send Messages`, `Read Message History`, `Add Reactions`, `Use Slash Commands`